 The SEC allows us to "incorporate by reference" the information that we file with them, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is considered to be part of this prospectus and supplements to this prospectus.
 The information filed by us with the SEC in the future will update and supersede this information.
-We incorporate by reference the documents listed below and any future filings made by us with the SEC under Section 13(a), 13(c) or 15(d) of the Securities Exchange Act of 1934, as amended, after the initial filing of the registration statement that contains this prospectus and prior to the time that all the securities offered by this prospectus have been sold.
+We incorporate by reference the documents listed below and any future filings made by us with the SEC under Section 13(a), 13(c) or 15(d) of the Securities Exchange Act of 1934 after the initial filing of the registration statement that contains this prospectus and prior to the time that all the securities offered by this prospectus are sold by us, an underwriter or a selling stockholder.

-Our Annual Report on Form 10-K for the fiscal year ended June 27, 1998;

-- Our Quarterly Reports on Form 10-Q for the quarters ended September 26, 1998 and December 26, 1998; - Our Current Reports on Form 8-K filed August 10, 1998, August 10, 1998, October 26, 1998, November 19, 1998 and January 19, 1999; and - 4.
-The description of our common stock contained in our Registration Statement on Form 8-B, filed April 3, 1987, and any amendments or reports filed for the purpose of updating such description.
+- The Company's Annual Report on Form 10-K for the fiscal year ended June 27, 1998; - The Company's Quarterly Report on Form 10-Q for the quarter ended September 26, 1998; - The Company's Current Reports on Form 8-K filed August 10, 1998, August 10, 1998, October 26, 1998 and November 19, 1998; and - 4.
+The description of the Company's Common Stock contained in the Company's Registration Statement on Form 8-B, filed April 3, 1987, and any amendments or reports filed for the purpose of updating such description.

-We have also filed a registration statement on Form S-3 with the SEC under the Securities Act of 1933, as amended.
+We have also filed a registration statement on Form S-3 with the SEC under the Securities Act.
 This prospectus does not contain all of the information set forth in the registration statement.
-You should read the registration statement for further information about us and our common stock.
+You should read the registration statement for further information about our company and the Common Stock.
 You may request a copy of these filings, at no cost, by writing or calling us at the following address or telephone number: